Astragalus curtipes

 Astragalus curtipes is a species of milkvetch known by the common name Morro milkvetch.
 It is endemic to the Central Coast of California, including the Morro Bay area in San Luis Obispo County.

 Description

 Morro milkvetch is a clumpy perennial herb with a dense coat of rough, woolly hairs.
 The gray-green leaves are up to 16 centimeters long and are made up of fuzzy leaflets which are long and narrow in shape.
 The plant bears a dense inflorescence of up to 35 flowers, each about 1.5 centimeters long.
 The flowers are cream-colored and sometimes tipped with lilac.
+It’s bloom period is in May.

 The fruit is an inflated legume pod 2 to 3 centimeters long which dries to a thin, papery texture.
 Its single chamber contains many seeds.

+It is closely related to Astragalus nuttallii, with the only major difference being the elevation of the pod.